thisisqubika/java-coding-challenge/ANSWERS.md

 Also Engine and Wheels DTOs don't contain an ID because for now there is no endpoint that can be used with that ID.

 ## D - Adding images
+To add images for each car model, we need to work on the `ingest` process (part `B`) and the `API` (part `C`).

+Let's first analyse the `ingest` process.
+I would add a configurable `image store root path` of the folder that the ingest process will scan.
+This is also our image store where all the images of the car will be saved.
+The root path will be something like `image-store/` and for the ingestion of each brand we scan a subfolder as: `image-store/ford`.
+The client will need to copy the images in the proper configured folder.
+Having a single image store root path will help in case we need to migrate those data.<br>

+The ingest process would be changed with an additional step after the un-marshalling of the XML car catalogue:
+    for each car model we scan the image folder to see if there is an image file in there with the same name of the car model.
+If so, we  we will save the image relative path into the DB (e.g. `ford/Aspire.jpg`) and leave the binary file in the filesystem.<br>

+A preferable approach, if our customer can change the XML structure, would be to add the image file name in the catalogue.
+The ingest process would look for an image specified in a new attribute `imageName` in the XML `MODEL` tag and it will save the image relative path into the DB.
+This would solve the problem that a car model name can have some characters not allowed in a file name.<br>

+For the REST API we can add a new endpoint that returns the image file: method `GET`, URL: `/cars/<id>/image`.
+We can leverage Spring FileSystemResource in our Controller.

 ## E - Improvements